First Nations Snowboard Association

 - The Aboriginal Snowboard Program promotes equitable participation of First Nation, Metis and Inuit people in the sport of snowboarding as coaches, managers, judges, officials, volunteers and athletes.

-For more information on this program, please contact C~S Sport Development Director: email@example.com
+For more information on this program, please contact the C~S Sport Development Program Coordinator: email@example.com

 Take a minute to watch this inspiring video about the First Nation Snowboard Team and see why it is important to keep the youth involed in this beautiful sport that is snowboarding.